 The 2019 Governor’s Export Award winners are:

-- Revlon Consumer Products Corporation in Granville County
+- Revlon Consumer Products Corp. in Granville County; and

 “The EDPNC is proud to celebrate these award-winners from all over the state,” said John Loyack, EDPNC Vice President of Global Business Services.
 “They are leaders among the businesses we work with because they have reached new levels of success in exporting or made the strongest of beginnings in international sales.”